jperon/lyluatex/lyluatex.md

 With the option \option{print-only} it is possible to choose which pages or systems of a score will be included in the document.
 This can for example be used to comment on individual parts of a score without having to specify them -- potentially redundantly -- as separate scores.
+Another use case is printing a selection of scores from a PDF containing multiple scores, such as a song book for example.

+Depending on the setting of the \option{insert} option this will affect systems or pages.
 The selection of systems/pages can be specified as

 * `<empty>` (default): include the whole score
 * a single number: include a single page/system
 * a range of numbers: include a range of pages/systems
   `{M-N}` or `{N-M}` (to print backwards)
-* a comma-separated list of numbers
+* a comma-separated list of numbers or ranges
-  `{A,B,C, D, E}` (in arbitrary order)

-If only the first system of a score is printed and the \option{indent} option is used then the indent is suppressed and a warning issued.
-This suppression is performed *after* the score has been generated, so there is a small margin of error where this may provide undesirable results: if a score is just too long to fit on one system due to indentation but would have been engraved on one system *without* indent.
+  `{A,B , C,D-E, F, C- B}` (freely mixed, in arbitrary order)

 \lyIssue{Note:}
 It is the user's responsibility to only request pages/systems that are actually